bhaaskara/GCP/Known Issues.md

 GCP dns suffix can be any string, i.e "comp2"
 This is used while creating the dns records in dns zones existing dns zones can be checked under - GCP console -> cloud DNS

+# Logs not available
+Error: Logs are not showing.
+Resolution: Check the logsync is enabled or not in logs explorer.